 13. Peter Thomas Roth Anti-Aging Cleansing Gel

 The peach-scented Peter Thomas Roth anti-aging gel exfoliates and cleanses in one step.
 Over time, it reduces the appearance of fine lines and discoloration.
 Moreover, it diminishes excess oil.
-Some of the ingredients include salicylic acid and citrus fruit extracts.
+Some of the ingredients include SA and citrus fruit extracts.

 14. Cetaphil Gentle Skin Cleanser